-As of April 6, 2020, the Real Estate Assessor’s Office is operating remotely with all employees working from home.
+As of April 6, 2020, the Real Estate Assessor’s Office is operating remotely with most employees working from home.
 We are following the City Manager’s guidelines for teleworking and the Governor’s order to work from home.
-This posture affects our ability to respond to everyday questions and appeals of your 2020 reassessment.
+This posture affects our ability to respond to everyday questions and appeals of your 2021 reassessment.

 I encourage you to send your questions or file appeals via email at firstname.lastname@example.org .
 You may also mail your questions or appeals to the physical address as shown on our website.
 The use of email or traditional mail is our best way to preserve a record of your concern and insure we respond as quickly as possible.
 We are monitoring our emails and voicemail messages daily and can generally provide a same-day response.
 In any case, I will make sure your concern or appeal will be heard despite any delays we experience.

 I appreciate your patience as we work together to limit our exposure to COVID-19.

 W.A.
 (Pete) Rodda

 If you disagree with the proposed assessed value as stated on your reassessment notice, you may schedule an informal appeal with this office by calling 757-823-1343.
 Informal appeals are basically a conference (in-person or by telephone) with an appraiser.
-The informal appeals period starts immediately upon receipt of your assessment notice in March and ends on May 8 annually.
+The informal appeals period starts immediately upon receipt of your assessment notice in March and ends annually on May 8 or the next following business day should May 8 fall upon a weekend.

 You may also file a formal appeal with the Board of Review.
 The deadline for submission of formal appeals to the Board is the last business day of May.
 A link to the official downloadable Board of Review application form is located here.